florianthom/MobileAppPublicHealthFrontend/README.md

 ## Home screen
 Now you landed on the home screen.
 Welcome to your new App.
 On this screnn you can see all your today´s events.
-In the top bar you see the current date like this:
+In the top bar you see the current date like this:<br>
     < 12.01.2021 >

-To change the day you want to have a look at you can click on the arrows on the right and left side of that date.
+To change the day you want to have a look at you can click on the arrows on the right and left side of that date.<br>
-    < backward
+    < backward<br>
-    > forward
+    > forward<br>

 ## Statistics screen